CartoDB/carto-vl/docs/guides/04-data-driven-visualizations.md

 ## Ramp inputs

-On the previous section, we talked about how `ramp` can be used to match *inputs* with *values*.
+On the previous introduction, we talked about how [`ramp`](https://carto.com/developers/carto-vl/reference/#cartoexpressionsramp) can be used to match *inputs* with *values*.
 In general, `ramp` allows matching most types of inputs with most types of values.
 But, the common case is to match a property as the input to fixed constant outputs like colors.
-This is what we call "Style by value".
+This is what we call *Style by value*.

 The following sections will cover *Style by value* with different property types.
-For example, when dealing with a transaction dataset we could style by numeric data like the price of each feature, or by categorical data like the method of payment (credit card, cash...).
+For example, when dealing with a transaction dataset we could style by numeric data like the amount of each payment, or by categorical data like the method of payment (credit card, cash...).

 ### Numerical properties